mdovhopo/google-spanner-migrations-runner/README.md

 ## What it is?

-Migrations will take care of automatic schema managing in your Spanner database (both Google-managed and emulator).
+Toll will take care of automatic schema managing in your Spanner database (both Google-managed and emulator).
 This is basically an engine for running migrations.
 The burden of writing & testing migrations (sql scripts) is on you.
 This engine does not generate schema from your code.